 Pennsylvania Electrocution Lawyers

 Helping Victims of Electrocution Accidents.
-Serving Carlisle, Harrisburg, Hanover, Lancaster & York.
+Serving Carlisle, Harrisburg, Hanover, Lancaster, Schuylkill County & York.

 Workplace injuries are a major burden on employees because it affects their livelihood and financial security.
 According to the Bureau of Labor Statistics, approximately 2.9 million workplace injuries were reported in 2016 alone.
 The exposure to electric current remains top seven on the list of occupational exposures that lead to fatal on-the-job injuries.
-Experiencing an electrocution accident can be deadly and can lead to long-term losses.
+Experiencing an electrocution accident can be deadly.

 If you or a loved one have suffered electrocution injuries due to another person’s negligence or carelessness, you have the right to seek compensation with a personal injury claim.
 At Handler, Henning & Rosenberg, we have more than a century of combined experience assisting the injured and helping them secure their future.
-We fight for employees who have lost wages, long-term earning ability, and financial stability due to injuries suffered on the job.
+We fight for employees who have lost wages, long-term earning ability, and financial stability due to injuries.

 Common Cause of Electrocution